 The series spans the years leading up to WWII, the war, and the post-war period.
 Throughout, homicide detective Bernie struggles with his internal conflict: He’s a native Berliner who hates the Nazis, but he’s very fond of breathing.

 In this installment, it’s 1941, and Bernie has just returned from the Eastern Front.
-His experiences in Russian almost broke him — physically and mentally — and his self-effacing wise-cracks come a little slower now.
+His experiences in Russia almost broke him — physically and mentally — and his self-effacing wise-cracks come a little slower now.
 He’s seen horrible things he can’t forget.
 Poor Bernie!
 He doesn’t realize that far worse is on its way.

 Back in Berlin, he’s been assigned against his will to the homicide department of the Berlin police.
 He’ll be working under Reinhard Heydrich, one of the worst of the worst of the Nazis.
 (For more on the man known as the Butcher of Prague, see our write-up of the novel HHhH.)